cosmos/cosmos-sdk/x/authz/spec/02_state.md

 ## AuthorizationGrant

-Authorizations are identified by combining granter address (the address bytes of the granter), grantee address (the address bytes of the grantee) and ServiceMsg type.
+Authorizations are identified by combining granter address (the address bytes of the granter), grantee address (the address bytes of the grantee) and ServiceMsg type (its method name).

 - AuthorizationGrant: `0x01 | granter_address_len (1 byte) | granter_address_bytes | grantee_address_len (1 byte) | grantee_address_bytes |  msgType_bytes-> ProtocolBuffer(AuthorizationGrant)`